Master of Arts, Spanish

 - A near 100% immediate placement rate for graduates

-5. Minimum oral and writing proficiency rating of Intermediate High (ACTFL Standards) as determined by a certified ACTFL Proficiency evaluator (the department has certified evaluation)
+- Minimum oral and writing proficiency rating of Intermediate High (ACTFL Standards) as determined by a trained ACTFL Proficiency evaluator (the department has trained evaluators).

 All degree candidates will take comprehensive written and oral examinations.
 The written exam will be taken over two separate days in four-hour blocks.
 Students will answer eight questions related to their coursework, writing for one hour on each.
 After the written exams, on a separate day, the student will be examined orally.
 The oral exam will consist of a 15 minute presentation of one of the student’s research projects followed by a question and answer period during which students will field questions about the presentation, the written exam, and courses taken throughout the program.